ADDITIVE MICROMANUFACTURING PROCESS

 These metal atoms grow together into small building blocks called voxels.
 Optical force feedback registers the completion of each voxel until all voxels are printed and the complete object is constructed.
 This electrochemical printing process takes place at room temperature.
 The process leads to very high-quality metal structures that are immediately ready for their application - there is no need for any post-processing.

-The acting forces on the iontip can be measured optically and used as feedback.
-This allows to detect which voxels of the object have already been printed.
+The forces acting on the iontip can be measured optically, and are used as feedback.
+This allows the system to detect which voxels of the object have already been printed.
 This optical force feedback provides real-time process control.